olizzh0105/review-data-source-analysis/README.md

 This recommendation served as the starting point for the project rather than a final production-scale source-selection decision.

-Phase II therefore expanded the project to include **both Google Play Store and Apple App Store in parallel**, allowing the project to evaluate not only collection feasibility but also differences in review content, ratings, metadata, and analytical value at scale.
+Phase II therefore expanded the project to include **both Google Play Store and Apple App Store in parallel**, allowing the project to evaluate not only collection feasibility but also differences in review content, ratings, metadata, review timing, and product issues at scale.

 Amazon remains an attractive future source because of its broad product coverage and rich customer feedback.
 However, the current testing showed greater technical uncertainty for a simple recurring public-web workflow.

-Apple App Store is a strong secondary candidate.
-It demonstrated successful lightweight review extraction in the representative-page test and offers useful structured review information, including review titles, ratings, dates, written feedback, and territory-related information.
+Apple App Store remains an analytically valuable complementary source, particularly because of the richer review text and highly complete application-version information observed in the current dataset.

 ---